ibourn/bash_script_utilities/bak/README.md

   - Reload or open a new terminal for the script to be taken into account.

 - **"i'm in a subdirectory and the command doesn't work"** :
-  - Be sure you specified the subdirectory whith the init command (a .backup file should be in the subdirectory). bak command works only at the root and in the working directories you specified.
+  - Be sure you specified the subdirectory with the init command (a .backup file should be in the subdirectory). bak command works only at the root and in the working directories you specified.
   - Use reset then init commands to add your subdirectory.
 - **"the backup don't exclude things specified in .gitignore"** :